Timber Mills & Companies That Buy Trees For Lumber Near Me

 Putting out adverts online is another way to find buyers for your tree.
 You can target Facebook or Instagram ads to cover your locality.
 If an interested party comes across your advert, they may be interested in doing business with you.

-They will have to visit the site to confirm that the wood is of good quality.
+They must visit the site to confirm that the wood is of good quality.
 If they are satisfied, then expect to receive a check!

-Here’s a list of companies that buy trees for lumber by region –
+Here’s a list of popular companies that buy trees for lumber by region –

 • Midwest: Midwest Hardwood Corporation